 Heart Medications Require Careful Attention

 Managing a heart medication prescription is more than just dispensing the right pills at the right time.
 Patient health, changing medical concerns, and drug interactions are just a few of the myriad concerns for people who take heart medications.
-Pharmacists play a critical role in maintaining safe and effective heart medication dosages.
+Pharmacists play a critical role in maintaining safe and effective heart medication doses.

-Pharmacists And Heart Medications
+Pharmacists and Heart Medications

 A good heart medication pharmacist should be able to answer all of a patient’s questions about a drug, including recommendations for diet and other lifestyle choices to ensure the drug’s safety and effectiveness.

 Managing Daily Life With Heart Medications

 Blood pressure is a concern for many patients taking heart medications, and a pharmacist should be able to recommend foods, beverages and daily activities that can help maintain healthy blood pressure levels.

 It’s also vital for any pharmacist to know the risks associated with heart medications and make recommendations accordingly.
 For example, statins are common prescriptions for patients with a high risk of cardiovascular disease, obese patients, patients with high blood pressure and people with abnormally high cholesterol levels.

 Unfortunately, patients who do not take these medications correctly can experience serious adverse effects, such as